Learning to traverse convective flows at moderate to high Rayleigh numbers: Numerical method

 \subsection{Direct numerical simulation of thermal turbulence}

-We consider incompressible thermal convection under the Boussinesq approximation, in which temperature acts as an active scalar that modifies the velocity field through buoyancy.
+We consider incompressible thermal convection under the Boussinesq approximation, in which temperature acts as an active scalar and enters the momentum equation through buoyancy.
 All transport coefficients are taken to be constant.
 The governing equations are

-where $\bm{u}_f$ is the fluid velocity, and $P$ and $T$ are the fluid pressure and temperature, respectively.
+where $\bm{u}_f$ is the fluid velocity and $P$ and $T$ are the fluid pressure and temperature, respectively.
 The parameters $\beta$, $\nu$ and $\alpha$ denote the thermal expansion coefficient, kinematic viscosity and thermal diffusivity, respectively.
-The subscript $0$ indicates a reference value, and $g$ is the magnitude of the gravitational acceleration.
+The subscript `$0$' indicates a reference value, and $g$ is the magnitude of the gravitational acceleration.
 The unit vector $\hat{\bm{y}}$ points opposite to the direction of gravity.